Re-Used Props - Mobile Computers

 A number of characteristic hexagonal communicators was built for the Aldeans in TNG: "When the Bough Breaks".
 The devices were used to communicate and to signal when they wished to be beamed back.
 The button to send the signal was located in one of the corners.
 Many years later we could see a modification of this prop on Star Trek Voyager, used by the authorities of an alien planet to measure the polaric radiation in VOY: "Time and Again".
 The color and the central area of the device had been modified, but the button was still there.

-The prop could be seen one last time in VOY: "Prototype".
+The prop reappeared in VOY: "Prototype".
 Here the Automated Unit disables B'Elanna with an energy blast from the device, and then signals the Pralor vessel to beam them over.
 The color was modified again (it is now glowing red from the inside), and the button was removed.
 The hole where the button was mounted is still visible if we look closely.
+We could also see the device as an Ubean scanner in VOY: "Fair Trade".

 Fingerprint scanner & PADD